bmcgaughey1/DroneLidarCode/README.md

 These next two graphs show new equations fit using the Hanus et al. equation form and our data.
-The first shows predictions from an equation fit to predict height (which can be rearranged to predict DBH) and the second shows predictions from an equation fit to predict DBH given height.
+The first shows predictions from an equation fit to predict height (which was rearranged to predict DBH) and the second shows predictions from an equation fit to predict DBH given height.
 The axes on the first graph are somewhat unconventional in that the predicted value is still on the x axis so it matches the other graphs.

 ![Field data and DBH predictions using an equation fit to predict